 The Directors intend the Society to be a good corporate citizen.
 Treating Members well is central to our mission and strategy, and is required by regulation, so is considered as part of all decisions.
 The Directors expect the Society to work properly and reasonably with Advisers, ensuring that regulations, especially regarding conduct, are followed in spirit and in deed.
 Decisions regarding sales are taken with particular focus on the short and the longer term and the expected outcomes for Members.
-The Directors expect the Society to work closely with its suppliers to ensure that there is a long-term, viable, mutually supportive relationship with all stakeholders and consider this in decisions. that are made.
-More details are provided in the 'Operating Practices' section earlier.
+The Directors expect the Society to work closely with its suppliers to ensure that there is a long-term, viable, mutually supportive relationship with all stakeholders and consider this in decisions that are made.